aoumad/CPP_Modules/Module_04/README.md

   - 2- The vtable is stored in memory in a predefined location, and it's address is stored in a special pointer called the vptr.
   - 3- The vptr is a hidden member of the class, and it's initialized by the constructor of the class to point to the vtable of the class.
   - 4- When a virtual function is called on a object, the compiler generates code to first look up the function pointer in the vtable and call function through the function pointer.

+This means that when a virtual function is called on an object, the function that is actually called is determined at runtime, based on the type of the object.
+If the object i an instance of the base class, the function in the base class's vtable will be called.
+If the derived class has overriden the virtual funtion, the function in the base class's vtable will be called.